x

 Wood County Jobs and Family Services eligibility referral supervisor, Rebeka Shiffert, said it's called broad-based categorically eligible individuals.

-A new consideration that allows all Job and Family Services in the state of Ohio to look at other factors when determining whether a person is eligible for food assistance, despite their household gross income.
+A new consideration now allows all Job and Family Services in the state of Ohio to look at other factors when determining whether a person is eligible for food assistance, despite their household gross income.

 "One of those factors is, we're going to look and see, is the entire AG eligible for any federally funded programs such as OWF, our cash assistance program, PRC, which is one of our other programs," Shiffert said.